d-tarasov/android-intents/README.md

 - **Crop Image** - call gallery app to crop your image

 ## Installation
-- add following repository into your pom.xml
+- add the following repository into your pom.xml

 ```xml
 <repository>